RAF Lossiemouth: From Tornado to Typhoon

 In May 2015, construction began on a new 250 × 16 m section of taxiway to provide improved access between the QRA facilities in the northern HAS site and runway 23/05.
 The new taxiway was constructed by 53 Field Squadron, part of 39 (Air Support) Engineer Regiment, Royal Engineers, based at nearby Kinloss Barracks.
 The project was completed in September 2015.

-No. 15 (R) Squadron disbanded as a Tornado unit on 31 March 2017.
+No. 15 (R) Squadron disbanded on 31 March 2017.
 Aircraft and crews were absorbed into front-line squadrons at RAF Marham where refresher training on the Tornado was carried out.
-To mark the occasion, on 17 March 2017, five Tornados from the squadron carried out a flypast of the former RAF base at Leuchars, the weapons range at RAF Tain and Aberdeen International Airport, before performing a simulated airfield strike on RAF Lossiemouth in front of base personnel, families and friends.
+To mark the occasion, on 17 March 2017, five Tornados from the squadron carried out a flypast of the Leuchars Station, Tain Air Weapons Range and Aberdeen International Airport, before performing a simulated airfield strike on RAF Lossiemouth in front of base personnel, families and friends.
 A disbandment parade was held on 31 March 2017, signifying the end of twenty-four years of Tornado operations at Lossiemouth.
 Over 750 current and former squadron personnel attended the ceremony where the "Sands of Kuwait", a tune written to commemorate the 1991 Gulf War (the squadron's last battle honour), was played on the bagpipes and a Tornado fly-past took place.

-The final infrastructure required to support the Typhoons was completed in June 2017, when Rolls-Royce opened its Typhoon Propulsion Support Facility; this is operated by a combination of civilian and RAF personnel and provides engineering support for Typhoon Eurojet EJ200 engines.
+The final infrastructure required to support the Typhoons was completed in June 2017, when Rolls-Royce opened its Typhoon Propulsion Support Facility.
+The facility is operated by a combination of civilian and RAF personnel and provides engineering support for Typhoon Eurojet EJ200 engines.

-On 4 March 2016 Lossiemouth was announced as the preferred option to accommodate an additional Typhoon squadron and 400 personnel.
-Four Typhoon FGR4s were assigned to No. 9 Squadron (Designate) at Lossiemouth in February 2019.
-The unit re-equipped as an aggressor and air defence squadron operating Typhoon Tranche 1 on 1 April 2019, thereby continuing in unbroken service upon the Tornado's retirement at RAF Marham.
+On 4 March 2016, Lossiemouth was announced as the preferred option to accommodate an additional Typhoon squadron and 400 personnel.
+Four Typhoons were assigned to No. 9 Squadron (Designate) at Lossiemouth in February 2019.
+The unit re-equipped as an aggressor and air defence squadron on 1 April 2019, thereby continuing in unbroken service upon the Tornado's retirement at RAF Marham.